TinManTex/InfiniteHeaven/tpp/mod-gamedir/docs/Infinite Heaven Readme.txt

 [Option Name] <Action> : [Setting]
 Selected setting is applied by pressing <Action>

+While menu is open:
-Use either Arrow keys or Dpad to navigate the menu.
+Use Arrow keys or Dpad to navigate the menu or
+Hold <Switch Zoom> (V key or RStick click) and press movement keys or Left Stick to navigate the menu.

 Up/Down to select option.
 Left/Right to change setting or open sub menu.